lauri-lyytikainen/scala-raytracer-improved/README.md

 - Camera fov
 - Stacking images to reduce noise

-The renderer uses cpu rendering and is not optimized for speed so it is ver slow I am interested in continuing this project and porting it to GPU language like CUDA
+The renderer uses cpu rendering and is not optimized for speed so it is very slow I am interested in continuing this project and porting it to GPU language like CUDA

 ## Example Images